A221a2777ge1A221a2777ge1/tapmoney2/WARP.md

 - Genkit development runner (for AI flows):
   - npm run genkit:dev
   - npm run genkit:watch
+  - If these fail with "tsx: command not found", install it locally: npm i -D tsx
+- Firebase Studio (Next + Genkit together for flow discovery):
+  - npm run dev:studio
 - Tests:
   - No test script or framework is configured in package.json.